 Midway performed two reductions for the static GPS observations.
-Firstly, they converted the corresponding Trimble raw data files (.TO2) into receiver independent exchange format files
+Firstly, they converted the corresponding Trimble raw data files (.T02) into receiver independent exchange format files

+Every appendix should have a textual reference, just like graphics.
+Place it where the reader will get the most benefit from looking at the appendix, that is, where it becomes relevant in the text.
 (RINEX).
 The converted RINEX files were then submitted to the Canadian Spatial Reference System (CSRS).
 The CSRS ran the data through their Precise Point Positioning program (PPP).
 The PPP outputted coordinates, which were used for comparison purposes later.